Bjerring/Bjerring.github.io/_posts/2019-11-17-Fractional-Portfolio-Optimization.markdown

 The benchmark in the model can be seen as a return requirement, and the optimal portfolio is a portfolio which is most likely to outperform it.
 In this way, the fractional mean-CVaR model can actually be considered as a form of enhanced index tracking, where we seek to construct a model which tracks some index (the benchmark), but also seeks to outperform it.

 So far, we have not introduced the leverage into the model.
-The first portfolio has much higher risk adjusted returns than the second one, which mean that we can leverage it to deliver superior returns for the same amount of risk, assuming that it is free to borrow money.
+The first portfolio has much higher risk-adjusted returns than the second one, which means that it can be leveraged to deliver superior returns with the same amount of risk, assuming that it is free to borrow money.
 We need to leverage the first portfolio approximately 4x to obtain the same amount of risk as the second one.

 If we construct an insample horse race between the two strategies where the strategies has equal risk, we get the following